1. Application / application procedure

 How long can I stay in a hall of residence?

-The normal time in halls of residence run by the Studierendenwerk Tübingen-Hohenheim is 6 semesters, although any previous time spent in a hall is included if you move back into a hall of residence run by the Studierendenwerk again.
+The normal time in halls of residence run by the Studierendenwerk Tübingen-Hohenheim for first semester students is 6 semesters, although any previous time spent in a hall is included if you move back into a hall of residence run by the Studierendenwerk again.

 Exchange, master’s degree and Erasmus students are exempted from this rule.
-The time spent is governed by the relevant agreement at the university site.
+The time spent, which might be less than 6 semesters, is governed by the relevant agreement at the university site.